Thinkwise/docs/docs/platform_overview.md

 The Application Tier is developed with the .NET Core framework, making it cross platform and highly optimized for running in (Docker) containers.

+## Upcycler

+> VK

 ## Appendices

 The appendices consist of the following components:

 1. A summary of important properties in the factsheet.
-2. A selection of reference customers that have purchased an application that is built with the SF or have themselves purchased a license for the SF.
+2. A selection of reference customers that have purchased an application that is built with the Thinkwise Platform or have purchased a license for the Thinkwise Platform.
 3. An overview of the measured productivity.

 ### Factsheet